bee-browser/bee/bins/lalrgen/README.md

 increases.

-In the LALR parsing table generation process, a transition caused by a disallowed token will generate an [`LalrAction::Replace`] action.
-An [`LalrAction::Replace`] action will replace the state on the top of the parsing state stack of a LALR parser.
-Unlike an `LalrShift` action, it doesn't change the size of the parsing state stack.
+In the LALR parsing table generation process, a transition caused by a disallowed token will generate an [`lalr::LalrAction::Replace`] action.
+An [`lalr::LalrAction::Replace`] action will replace the state on the top of the parsing state stack of a LALR parser.
+Unlike an [`lalr::LalrAction::Shift`] action, it doesn't change the size of the parsing state stack.
 A lookahead token sequence for each *non-restricted* LR(0) item in a *restricted* state should be propagated to the corresponding LR(0) item in the state transitioned by the disallowed token.
 See [`lalr::build_lookahead_tables()`] for details.

-An [`LalrAction::Replace`] action must be implicitly performed if a state after an [`LalrAction::Reduce`] action has a transition caused by the last processed token and the token is one of disallowed tokens in the state.
+An [`lalr::LalrAction::Replace`] action must be implicitly performed if a state after an [`lalr::LalrAction::Reduce`] action has a transition caused by the last processed token and the token is one of disallowed tokens in the state.

 ## References